Skilled Denver Juvenile Defense Attorneys Fighting for Your Child’s Future

 - Sex crimes

 - Assault and battery

 Despite how harmless some of these crimes seem, the impact that being convicted of one can have on your child’s criminal record is life-changing.
-Our juvenile crimes defense lawyers understand how serious these crimes will affect your child’s future, and will work diligently to reduce or dismiss the charge altogether so your child can move forward with a fresh start.
+Our juvenile crimes defense team understand how serious these crimes can affect your child’s future, and will work diligently to reduce or dismiss the charge altogether so your child can move forward with a fresh start.

 Colorado Juvenile Court Process

 While the Colorado juvenile court system is intended to be rehabilitative rather than punitive, underlying penalties can still work against your child’s best interests.
 Not only is the system intimidating, but your child will also have to suffer a potential criminal record and an uncomfortable conversation with their peers about the distressing experience they faced.